-The recreational fleet will take advantage of seabed obstructions inside and outside the Lease Area as well as the New Jersey Artificial Reef Program, which has reef sites adjacent to the Lease Area.
-Additionally, there are several offshore fishing tournaments that take place on a regular basis, some of these where information was readily available are identified in Table 3-1 below.
+There are several offshore fishing tournaments that take place on a regular basis, some of these where information was readily available are identified in Table 3-1 below.
 This should not be considered an all-inclusive list; additional tournaments will be added as they are identified.